RavenLowe/get_clean_data_proj/CodeBook.md

 1. Subject

-Subjects that perform a set of activities in the experiment
+Subjects that perform a set of activities in the experiment.
 [1,30] .
 Integer values representing a person.

 2. Activity